-Earl E. Congdon (80) joined us in 1949 and has served as a director since 1952.
-He also served as our Chairman of the Board of Directors and Chief Executive Officer from 1985 through 2007.
+Earl E. Congdon (81) joined us in 1949 and has served as a director since 1952.
+Mr. Congdon was our President and Chief Executive Officer from 1962 until 1985 and served as Chairman of our Board of Directors and Chief Executive Officer from 1985 until 2007.
 In October 2007, the Board of Directors appointed Mr. Congdon to his current position as Executive Chairman of the Board of Directors, effective January 1, 2008.
-He is a son of E. E. Congdon, one of our founders, the brother of John R. Congdon, the father of David S. Congdon, the uncle of John R. Congdon, Jr. and the father-in-law of the late John B. Yowell.
-Through his 62 years of experience with us, including 22 years as our Chief Executive Officer, Mr. Congdon helped transform Old Dominion from a small regional company to an international, publicly-traded company through geographic expansion and acquisitions.
+He is a son of E. E. Congdon, one of our founders, the brother of John R. Congdon, the father of David S. Congdon and the uncle of John R. Congdon, Jr. Through his 63 years of experience with us, including 45 years as our Chief Executive Officer, Mr. Congdon helped transform Old Dominion from a small regional company to an international, publicly-traded company through geographic expansion and acquisitions.
 As a result, he brings to our Board first-hand knowledge of the opportunities and challenges facing us and the less-than-truckload ("LTL") industry.
-Mr. Congdon has valuable insight into the execution of our strategic, long-term objectives and is keenly aware of the operating complexities of the transportation industry.
-Due to his extensive knowledge of our business and the industry, the Board determined that Mr. Congdon should be nominated for election as a director.
+Mr. Congdon has valuable insight into the execution of our strategic, long-term objectives and is keenly aware of the opporating complexities of the transportation industry.

-David S. Congdon (54) was appointed President and Chief Executive Officer effective January 1, 2008.
+David S. Congdon (55) was appointed President and Chief Executive Officer effective January 1, 2008.
 Mr. Congdon served as our President and Chief Operating Officer from May 1997 to December 2007 and in various positions in operations, maintenance and engineering between 1978 and 1997.
 He became a director in 1998 and is the son of Earl E. Congdon.
-Mr. Congdon, through his 33 years of service to us, including 14 years of service as an executive officer of Old Dominion, has played a critical role in helping us develop our strategic plan and grow our operations through geographic expansion and acquisitions.
-He has experience leading through difficult operating conditions by tightly managing costs and has guided Old Dominion to sustained profitability.
+Mr. Congdon, through his 34 years of service to us, including 15 years of service as an executive officer of Old Dominion, has played a critical role in helping us develop our strategic plan and grow our operations through geographic expansion and acquisitions.
+He has experience leading through difficult operating conditions and has guided Old Dominion to sustained profitability.
 Mr. Congdon has critical knowledge of the LTL industry, as well as the operational and regulatory complexities that we face.
-As a result of these qualifications and business management experience, the Board determined that Mr. Congdon should be nominated for election as a director.